Snowfable/home-ed-resources/tour-museums.md

 ## National Museum of Anthropology, Mexico City
 Built in 1964, this museum is dedicated to the archaeology and history of Mexico’s pre-Hispanic heritage.
 There are 23 exhibit rooms filled with ancient artifacts, including some from the Mayan civilization.
 [Tour here.](https://artsandculture.google.com/asset/the-national-museum-of-anthropology-mexico-city-ziko-van-dijk-wikimedia-commons/bAGSHRdlzSRcdQ?hl=en)

-## The Louvre, Paris
-It's closed from today (March 2020).
-But you can still have a peek.
-[Tour here.](https://www.louvre.fr/en/visites-en-ligne)

 ## National Museum of Modern and Contemporary Art, Seoul
 One of Korea’s popular museums can be accessed from anywhere around the world.
 Google’s virtual tour takes you through six floors of Contemporary art from Korea and all over the globe.
 [Tour here.](https://artsandculture.google.com/partner/national-museum-of-modern-and-contemporary-art-korea?hl=en)